Our Parkway Trees

 1. What kinds of trees have been selected?

 Several different varieties of trees have been selected including, Camphor, Magnolia, Chinese Elm, Jacaranda, Frontier Elm, Crepe Myrtle, Brisbane Box, Pioneer Elm and Deodar Cedar.
-You can see which of these trees have been assigned to your block by referring to the attached tree chart.
+You can see which of these trees have been assigned to your block by referring to the attached tree chart and profiles.

 2. Was the Hancock Park Master Tree Plan approved by the City ?